patelrohanv/patelrohanv.blog/posts/dva-c01-studying-code.md

 * allows for quickly deployment  and scale containerized workloads
 * ECS will run your containers on clusters of virtual machines

-  * EC2 provides more control over the installation, configuration, and managment of the compute environment
+* EC2 provides more control over the installation, configuration, and managment of the compute environment relative to ECS or Fargate

 ###### Fargate

 * <https://aws.amazon.com/fargate/>
-* serverless compute for containers - no need to mess with EC2
+* serverless compute for containers - no need to mess with EC2 instance

 ###### ECR - Elastic Container Registry